authgear/authgear-server/README.md

 1. Create a schema for common gateway.
 1. Create a schema for your app.
-1. Run core migration.
-1. Run gear(s) migration.
+1. Run core and gear(s) migration.

-For example, the app name is `helloworld` and you want to run `auth` gear and `chat` gear.
+For example, the app name is `helloworld` and you want to run `auth` gear .

 ```
 # Base app_config schema for core gateway